Alek3498/EvilTwin-PoC/README.md

 5. The wireless interface must be compatible with the monitor mode.
 So, choose a right HW before going to this PoC.
 Not all wireless interfaces are compatible with the monitor mode.

-6. Also choose a 8dbi antenna that will be good for all the testing.
+6. Also choose a 8 dbi antenna that will be good for all the testing.
 A normal 1 dbi will work as well but I suppose you would want to see what is around you.

 ## How to run this PoC

+1. Edit file ***./env***.
+There you need to define your environment

-1. If all the tools we need are already installed, then run the following
+2. If all the tools we need are already installed, then run the following

+	./03-EvilTwin.sh -e RogueAP

+or
+	./03-EvilTwin.sh -e RogueAP -c 11

+or
+	./03-EvilTwin.sh -e RogueAP -c 11 -b 34:56:fb:de:20:11

+or
-	./03-EvilTwin.sh -e RougueAP
+	./03-EvilTwin.sh -e RogueAP -c 11 -b 34:56:fb:de:20:11 -t wpa2

 *Notes:*
-1. You can add more option but this is the simple way to running it
+1. Here some examples of how to run it.
+Remember if your choice is wpa2 your clients won't connect to the AP.

 2. Once the airbase-ng is running, launch the mitmproxy with the following line: